NuVotifier/NuVotifier/usage.md

 an option on Bukkit based servers, since it would not make logical sense for the port to be turned off on Bungee servers.

-If you are receiving votes from a server list directly on the server in question (votes are not being forwarded through plugin messaging), or if votes are being forwarded through the `proxy` method, then `enableExternal` should be set to true.
-Only if you are receiving forwarded votes from your bungee through the `pluginMessaging` forwarding method should `enableExternal` be set to false.
+If you are receiving votes from a server list directly on the server in question (votes are not being forwarded through plugin messaging), or if votes are being forwarded through the `proxy` method, `port` should be set to some valid port above 0 and below 65535.
+Only if you are receiving votes through `pluginMessaging` does a negative `port` make sense, as a negative `port` turns off the votifier port capabilities of Sponge and Bukkit servers.
+A negative `port` for Bungeecord is an invalid configuration, and will error out.

 ## Port Configuration